A hidden symmetry of conformally invariant Lagrangians: Examples

 throughout $M$, where

-is the Einstein tensor defined by $\nabla_{a}$ and $\varphi^{2}g_{bc}$, whereas $\tilde{\nabla}$ denotes the torsion-free part of the covariant derivation $\nabla$, furthermore ${R(\nabla)_{abc}}^{d}$ is the curvature tensor of $\nabla$ on the vector bundle $T^{*}(M)$, i.e.\ its Riemann tensor.
+is the Einstein tensor defined by $\nabla_{a}$ and $\varphi^{2}g_{bc}$, whereas $\tilde{\nabla}$ denotes the torsion-free part of the covariant derivation $\nabla$, furthermore ${R(\nabla)_{abc}}^{d}$ is its Riemann tensor.
 Eq.(\ref{eprelim}) can be transformed to a more familiar form via introducing the notation

 where $T(\nabla)_{ab}^{c}$ is the torsion tensor of $\nabla$.
 Using this, Eq.(\ref{eprelim}) is equivalent to